 The hinterland has enough fascinating attractions to fill at least a day, with a wildlife park, some fine examples of colonial architecture and a take on the coloured-earth phenomenon, not to mention some fine hotels.

 The region is devoid of any prominent towns save Rivière des Anguilles and Souillac.
-Both can be used as bases from which to explore the nearby parks and preserves, though we recommend staying elsewhere and visiting during a day trip in a private vehicle.
+Both can be used as bases from which to explore the nearby parks and preserves, while Bel Ombre, a small village, is best known for its string of upmarket coastal resorts.